npcnixel/leetcode-to-anki-go/README.md

 Note: Only new problems will be added as cards.
 If you've previously imported some problems, they won't be duplicated.
 </details>

+## Features

+- **Complete HTML to Anki Conversion**: Transforms saved LeetCode pages into ready-to-import Anki packages
+- **Image Preservation**: Maintains diagrams and illustrations from problem descriptions
+- **Batch Processing**: Process multiple problems at once by adding HTML files to the input folder
+- **Incremental Updates**: Adding new problems only creates cards for content not already in your Anki collection
+- **Beautiful Formatting**: Dark-themed cards with proper syntax highlighting for better readability
+- **Debug Mode**: Detailed logging with `-debug` flag to troubleshoot extraction issues

 <details>